 With an existing house, a bland presentation can be improved with the addition of an entry porch, veranda or pergola.
 A logically planned front path with gardens to provide an obvious entry and organisation to the yard can have a big impact.

-Equally high quality landscaping and paving is essential for good street presentation.
+Equally, high-quality landscaping and paving are essential for good street presentation.

 Generally, a well designed house that is Architecturally distinctive sells itself to the astute buyer.

 Factors that make an important contribution can often be neglected or overlooked by the homeowner.
 An Architect will ensure that critical design issues such as privacy from neighbours, correct orientation access to external areas, sensible arrangement of rooms, minimising excessive hallways are all properly resolved.

 An architect can mitigate any design issues and ensure your home offers optimal room arrangements, internal and external access, orientation, layout and much more.

 Good internal planning includes zoning to separate bedrooms and living spaces, good connection between external and internal living areas, consideration of orientation for sun and breezes.
 An existing house with a poor layout is an opportunity for improvements to increase the sale value.